 Presenting Robert Rauschenberg, one of the most influential American artists of the 20th century!

 Considered to be one of the most influential American artists of the 20th century and with more than 50 original artworks spanning 1962-2008, made up of major loans from private and institutional collections, this is the largest solo exhibition of Robert Rauschenberg's work ever presented in Colorado.

 The exhibition explores Rauschenberg’s distinctively thoughtful process, by which he reproduced, transferred, multiplied and borrowed images and objects to revisit the experiences of his very full life.
 While connected with the broader trends of Pop art—especially in his use of images and objects from the media and consumer culture—Rauschenberg was able to infuse his works with an especially personal and intimate flavor, freely mixing content both from the wider world and from his own life.

 Exhibition Admission $10, Children 5 and under FREE (reserved ticket is required for children 5 and under)

 Catalog Available for $15 at the gallery .
 Catalogs may also be ordered online.
 Simply call 303-806-0444 ext.
 0 or email us.
 There is a $5 postage fee.

 To accommodate for new social-distancing guidelines, MOA will implement the following in accordance with the City of Englewood directives:

 -Accommodate no more than 10 patrons in the gallery space at a time.
-Hourly time slot tickets must be reserved online in advance to accommodate restricted guest attendance numbers (free child tickets must be reserved).
+Hourly time slot tickets must be reserved online in advance to accommodate restricted guest attendance numbers (free child tickets for children 5 and under must be reserved).

--Require patrons to wear a mask when entering the Civic Center and maintain a minimum of 6-feet from others.
+-Require patrons to wear a mask when entering the Civic Center and maintain a minimum physical distance of 6-feet from others.